shahlobsha/shahlobsha/README.md

 - 👋 Hi, I’m @shahlobsha
+- 💼 Finance Executive
-- 👀 I’m interested in being Data Scientist / Data Analyst
+- 👀 Interested in being a Data Scientist / Data Analyst
-- 🌱 I’m currently learning Data Science program
+- 🌱 Currently focusing on Data Science course

 <!---
 shahlobsha/shahlobsha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.